-If you or a loved one are ready to address a substance use disorder, contact The Recovery Village Palm Beach to speak with a representative about starting professional addiction treatment.
+If you or a loved one are ready to address a substance use disorder, contact The Recovery Village Palm Beach at Baptist Health to speak with a representative about starting professional addiction treatment.
 With individualized plans, each client receives the treatment that will be most beneficial for their unique situation.
 Take the first step toward a healthier future, call today.

 Heo, Y.A.; Scott, L.J.
 “Buprenorphine/Naloxone (Zubsolv®): A Review in Opioid Dependence.”
 CNS drugs.
 September, 2018.
 Accessed July 19, 2019.

 Gunderson, Erik W.; Sumner, Michael.
 “Efficacy of Buprenorphine/Naloxone Rapidly Dissolving Sublingual Tablets (BNX-RDT) After Switching From BNX Sublingual Film.”
 Journal of Addiction Medicine, March, 2016.
 Accessed July 19, 2019.